macadmins/SplashBuddy/CONTRIBUTING.md

 - Update CHANGELOG.md
 - Use the correct username and email (make sure your employer is OK that you use your professional email)

-# Getting help
+## Getting help

-The best place to discuss SplasBuddy is to join the `#caspersplash` channel on the [MacAdmins Slack](https://macadmins.herokuapp.com).
+The best place to discuss SplashBuddy is to join the `#splashbuddy` channel on the [MacAdmins Slack](https://macadmins.herokuapp.com).

 After your first merged PR, you'll be invited to the private developpers channel 👻.